Tanzania

 Gold Production

 With an annual production of about 50 tonnes, Tanzania is one of the leading producers of gold in Africa.
-Gold also accounts for the majority of Tanzania’s export earnings, leaving it vulnerable to fluctuations in world gold prices.
+Gold also is the main export earner for the country (in 2023, about 42% of total export value), leaving it vulnerable to fluctuations in world gold prices.

 Trade with the EU